typelevel/Laika/docs/introduction/intro.md

 Road Map
 --------

-* sbt Plugin (0.5)

-* New renderers for DocBook and PDF (0.6)
+* New renderer for PDF (0.6)

 * New renderer for epub (0.7)

+* Integrated support for syntax highlighting in source code (0.8)

+* Various Markdown extensions: GitHub Markdown, MultiMarkdown, YAML headers, etc. (0.9)

-After these three releases priorities depend on user demand, therefore no specific order has been set for these other ideas:
+After these four releases priorities depend on user demand, therefore no decision has been made yet for these other ideas:

-* Various Markdown extensions (GitHub Flavored Markdown, Multimarkdown, etc.)

-* Integrated support for syntax highlighting in source code blocks

-* AsciiDoc support (gets requested occasionally)
+* AsciiDoc support

-* A Java API
+* Java API / Gradle plugin

 * A command line interface

 Release History
 ---------------

+* __0.5__ (Jan ?, 2014):

+    * New sbt plugin, exposing all Laika features and customization hooks as sbt tasks and settings
+    * New option to merge multiple input directories into a tree structure with a single root, allowing to keep reusable styles or templates ("themes") separately
+    * New option to use Markdown and reStructuredText markup in the same input tree, including cross-linking between the two formats
+    * Move to a multi-project build and rename the main artifact from `laika` to `laika-core`
+    * Upgrade to ScalaTest 2.0 and sbt 0.13
+    * Drop support for Scala 2.9.x

 * __0.4__ (Nov 22, 2013):